beurar/Viceroys-STALKER-ALife/README.md

 * Procedurally spawns anomaly fields using scripts in `functions/anomalies`.
 * Supports common anomaly types like burners, electras, fruit punches and springboards.
 * Relies on **Diwako’s Anomalies** for the core anomaly logic.
+* Map markers are removed when their anomaly field despawns after `STALKER_AnomalyFieldDuration` minutes.

 ### Mutants
 * Spawns roaming mutant packs and ambient herds.